lkesteloot/unsong/unsong.md

 He sat down on the piano bench and performed a flawless rendition of Bach’s Concerto I in D Minor.

-“[expletive deleted],” said the president.
+“[open-bracket]expletive deleted],” said the president.